MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 You can send reports to subscribers via [email](/system-center/dpm/monitor-dpm#configure-email-for-dpm).
 Reports are sent as file attachments.
 To subscribe to reports, do the following:
 1. Specify the SMTP server that DPM will use to send reports.

-2. In the Reporting view, on the display pane, select and hold the report to which you want to subscribe and select **Schedule**.
+2. In the Reporting view, on the display pane, right-click the report to which you want to subscribe and select **Schedule**.

 3. On the **E-mail** tab, in **Recipients**, type the email addresses of all the subscribers.
 Only add email addresses that are relevant on the designed server, and separate addresses with a comma.
 Then select the format.